Koshak1013/HuananzhiX99_BIOS_mods/README.md

 ![](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/raw/master/.git_images/screen02.png)

 9. Choose "File > Save image file...", save.
 BIOS is ready for flashing.
 You can also flash it with the corresponding button in S3TurboTool.

+*If error 103 occurs when trying to flash, then you should reboot the system.*

-If this causes error 103, you must reboot the system.
-If you used your own or someone else's dump to modify the BIOS, then after flashing, you need to reset the BIOS settings to the standard ones (in the BIOS settings menu or using a jumper).
+*If you used your own or someone else's dump to modify the BIOS, then after flashing, you need to reset the BIOS settings to the standard ones (in the BIOS settings menu or using a jumper).*

 ***RAW driver*** (supports sleep mode, only supports uniprocessor systems):